Arekussa/project-05-animated-navbar/README.md

 ︵‿︵‿୨♡୧‿︵‿︵

- ╰┈➤ This tool is a navigation bar that has an animation when the category is selected ദ്ദി ˶ˆ꒳ˆ˵)✧.
+ ╰┈➤ This tool is a menu that has an animation when the section is selected ദ്ദി ˶ˆ꒳ˆ˵)✧.

  ![Animated Navbar](https://i.imgur.com/Z0uM5g4.gif)
 >